arthur-mrgt/nutri-snap/README.md

 - Explore the impact of additional modalities (e.g., text) on model performance.
 - Achieve fast and accurate estimations to encourage healthy eating habits.

-## Research Questions

-1. How accurately can a multimodal model estimate a meal’s nutritional content?
-2. How do additional modalities (text, depth) improve estimation quality?

 ## Methodology

 ### Datasets